aesara-devs/aesara/doc/extending/type.rst

 * A **subclass of :class:`Type`** is a way of implementing a set of :class:`Type` instances that share structural similarities.
-In the ``double`` example that we are doing, there is actually only one :class:`Type` in that set, therefore the subclass does not represent anything that one of its instances does not.
+In the :class:`DoubleType` example that we are doing, there is actually only one :class:`Type` in that set, therefore the subclass does not represent anything that one of its instances does not.
 In this case it is a singleton, a set with one element.
 However, the